Skip to content

 remarkable-rocks-a-kangaroo-island

 To visit the island, I decided to book a two-day tour.
-If you rent a car you’ll be 100% independent but booking the tour allowed me to save some money and that was my priority.
+If you rent a car, you’ll be 100% independent, but booking the tour allowed me to save some money, which was my priority.
 You also have to keep in mind that the majority of roads are not paved.
-So if you visit the island during the rainy season it’s better to rent a 4×4 car.
+So if you visit the island during the rainy season, it’s better to rent a 4×4 car.

 Kangaroo Island can be reached by ferry or plane.
-If you decide to take the ferry keep in mind that it’s quite expensive: I paid 92 dollars for 40 mins.
-The ferry arrives in Penneshaw and it is better if you buy water and food supplies before driving on the island since there aren’t many stores.
+If you decide to take the ferry, remember that it’s quite expensive: I paid 92 dollars for 40 mins.
+The ferry arrives in Penneshaw, and it is better if you buy water and food supplies before driving on the island since there aren’t many stores.

-Kangaroo Island is also famous for its honey and you can visit the world’s oldest bee sanctuary.
-The incredible thing is that the bees come from the Italian region of Liguria, and were introduced in Australia by some Italian emigrants.
+Kangaroo Island is also famous for its honey, and you can visit the world’s oldest bee sanctuary.
+The incredible thing is that the bees come from the Italian region of Liguria and were introduced to Australia by some Italian emigrants.
 In the meantime, all the bees in Italy went extinct.

-Another attraction of the island is the Eucalyptus distillery, the only one left since all the others closed due to the Brazilian competition.
+Another island attraction is the Eucalyptus distillery, the only one left since all the others closed due to the Brazilian competition.

 The Wildlife on Kangaroo Island